elizhyu/elizhyu.github.io/resume.md

 &emsp;
 *2013 - 2014*

-- I provided docent service during weekends to help local community with visitors as well as deepening my own understanding of local hometown culture.
+- Provided docent service during weekends to help local community known to the visitors as well as deepening my own understanding of my hometown culture.

 ---